SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Related work

 \subsubsection{Landmark registration}

-Another registration paradigm is based on detecting landmarks that are used to estimate transforms (although not necessarily rigid) with classical optimisation techniques\cite{chui_new_2003,hill_medical_2001} or closed-form algorithms\cite{arun_least-squares_1987,horn_closed-form_1987}.
-Such landmarks or features can be handcrafted\cite{tuytelaars_local_2008}, or rely on geometric features\cite{pennec_framework_1997} or image intensities\cite{montesinos_differential_1998}.
-However, these strategies are sensitive to the quality of the extracted landmarks and consequently of the data itself.
+Another paradigm is based on detecting landmarks to estimate transforms (not necessarily rigid) with classical optimisation \cite{chui_new_2003,hill_medical_2001} or in closed-form\cite{arun_least-squares_1987,horn_closed-form_1987}.
+Such landmarks can be handcrafted\cite{tuytelaars_local_2008}, or rely on intensities\cite{montesinos_differential_1998} or geometric features\cite{pennec_framework_1997}, such as second order derivatives, which have been applied to fetal motion correction~\cite{scheinost_fetal_2018}.
+However, these strategies are sensitive to the quality of the extracted landmarks and thus of the data itself.